 Both prevent properties from being added or removed, but Object.seal() allows you to change the value of existing properties whereas Object.freeze() does not.

-Hopefully you can see through the details of the examples to the method behind them.
-The key is to identify the things that you care about and only you can know what matters to you.
-To a JavaScript expert who uses Object.freeze() on a regular basis, it might not even occur to them that this is something worth taking notes on.
-Whereas for someone just learning JavaScript, they might skip Object.freeze() altogether because it seems like some arcane part of the language they would never use.
+altogether because it seems like some arcane part of the language they would never use.
 But to me the details are important because I tend to use multiple programming languages and I often forget how certain features work across languages.
 So make sure you create cards that focus on the things that you care about remembering as those will be more effective.

 The following are best practices on using spaced repetition that I've gathered from experience and from scouring the Internet.
 You're mileage may vary, but I've found these practices to be very effective.